-- Avista owns, installs, and maintains equipment on the source side of the point of delivery as well as the meter and instrument transformers.
-The Customer is responsible for the equipment on the load side. - Buildings, subdivided into individual tenant spaces, require multiple meters for the individual tenants.
-The service entrance conductors for these meters must be fed from a main disconnect, switch board or bussed together to provide a single point of delivery. - Metering equipment is located outside of building as close as practical to the point of delivery, but in no case more than 25 feet. - The customer is responsible for providing equipment to Avista specifications needed to provide one point of connection.
-See the Commercial Section for acceptable point of delivery equipment. - The point of delivery is to be located outside and above ground except in the Spokane Downtown Network.
+- Avista owns, installs, and maintains equipment on the source side of the service point as well as the meter and instrument transformers.
+The Customer is responsible for the equipment on the load side. - Metering equipment is located outside of building as close as practical to the service point, but in no case more than 25 feet. - Buildings, subdivided into individual tenant spaces, require multiple meters for the individual tenants.
+The service entrance conductors for these meters must be fed from a main disconnect, switch board or bussed together to provide a single service point. - The customer is responsible for providing the equipment, per Avista specifications, necessary to support a single point of connection.
+See Commercial Section for acceptable service entrance equipment. - The service point is to be located outside and above ground except in the Spokane Downtown Network.
 Avista will no longer pull underground secondary conductors through an outside wall or through a slab into a customer's building or structure.
-The point of delivery will be on the outside wall in a customer provided Pulling/termination enclosure or free-standing pulling enclosure mounted on (2) 2-inch rigid steel pipe (in concrete) with unistrut as needed and must be within 25 feet of metering equipment.
+The service point will be on the outside wall in a customer provided Pulling/termination enclosure or free-standing pulling enclosure mounted on (2) 2-inch rigid steel pipe (in concrete or approved alternative) with unistrut as needed and must be within 25 feet of metering equipment.
 An underground service over 1200 amps will require outside mounted switch gear if multiple meters are needed and the transformer is not dedicated to one service.

-Note: Contact with the appropriate Avista representative during the early planning and design phase of a project is recommended to help alleviate costly and timeconsuming modifications (made by the customer) and required by the utility to meet these requirements.
+Consult an Avista construction representative during the early planning and design phase of a project to ensure compliance with utility requirements and avoid having to make costly and time-consuming modifications (made by the customer) after the fact.